Meet Our Administrative Fellows

 At the onset of the COVID-19 pandemic, Albert resumed working as an EMT and joined New York City’s Office of Emergency Management COVID-19 Hotel Isolation Program.
 His experiences during the pandemic further motivated Albert to pursue his Master of Public Health at Boston University’s School of Public Health.
 To complete his practicum requirement, Albert interned with DocGo, a mobile health provider.
 There, he credentialed the practice into new states to prepare for a service area expansion.
 Following the internship, he assumed responsibility for overseeing the practice’s medical malpractice insurance renewals across all states and managing physician payroll.

-Albert is eager to embark on his fellowship and begin serving Montefiore’s community.
-IIn his free time, Albert loves to travel, exercise, learn new skills and ride his bike around New York City.
+In his free time, Albert loves to travel, exercise, learn new skills and ride his bike around New York City.

 2021-2022

-Revenue Cycle Engagement Manager, Professional Services
+Revenue Cycle Snr.
+Engagement Manager, Consumer Engagement Center

 Wendy Huang graduated from New York University in 2019 with a Bachelor of Science in Global Public Health and Applied Psychology.
-Her devotion to healthcare stemmed from serving underserved communities in diverse settings, ranging from a political campaign to a local nonprofit to hospitals across New York City.
+Her devotion to healthcare stemmed from serving communities in diverse settings, ranging from a political campaign to a local nonprofit to hospitals across New York City.
 After her role as community organizer on Assemblymember Yuh-Line Niou’s 2016 campaign, Wendy volunteered at Bellevue Hospital as a Health Leads advocate connecting patients and families to community-based resources and government-funded programs based on socioeconomic needs.
 She then worked at NYU Langone – Brooklyn as an administrative intern in the postpartum and nursery department where she gained an interest in the impact of operations on patient care.

 Realizing the multiple facets that impact access, quality, and cost of care, Wendy decided to pursue her Master of Health Administration at Columbia University’s Mailman School of Public Health to gain a more comprehensive understanding of the healthcare system from a management perspective.
 During this time, she interned at The John A. Hartford Foundation (JAHF) where she worked with industry leaders in philanthropy and geriatrics to urgently improve care for older adults during the COVID-19 pandemic.
 She conducted market research on acute and long-term care facilities to advance grant development and drafted academic publications with notable organizations, such as the Institute for Healthcare Improvement (IHI) and National Academy of Medicine.
 She has published a book in collaboration with JAHF and IHI to spread the Age-Friendly Health Systems movement and teachings.